kevcol/example-drops-8-composer/README.md

 * [A Pantheon account](https://dashboard.pantheon.io/register)
 * [Terminus, the Pantheon command line tool](https://pantheon.io/docs/terminus/install/)
 * [The Terminus Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin)
+* Not strictly required, but it helped me to have a second version of Thunder running locally which was installed by the [official Thunder composer.json approach](https://github.com/BurdaMagazinOrg/thunder-project/blob/2.x/README.md)

 ### Creating the Pantheon Site: